michael-webpt8/js-challenge/README.md

 3. What is an event listener?

+an action handler that attaches to a dom element and waits for a specified action to occur on it.

 4. Why would we convert a NodeList into an Array?

+we might manipulate a nodelist into an array so we can use array functions not available on nodelists

 5. What is a component?